Kenya launches internal police probe to help reform force

-NAIROBI, Kenya (AP) — Kenya’s internal security minister has launched a police internal affairs unit to investigate allegations of abuses in the force including corruption and accusations that officers kill suspects among other alleged human rights abuses.
+NAIROBI, Kenya (AP) — Kenya’s internal security minister Friday launched a police internal affairs unit to investigate allegations of abuses in the force including corruption and accusations that officers kill suspects and perpetrate other human rights abuses.

-The launch of the unit Friday has been received with optimism by some rights activists but many remain skeptical on its ability to bring adequate change.
+The new investigation body has been welcomed with optimism by some rights activists, but many remain skeptical on its ability to bring adequate change.

-Internal Security Cabinet Secretary Fred Matiangi said the internal affairs unit will put the police on a “trajectory of reforms.”
-The unit has been launched amid allegations by human rights groups and members of the public that police killed 22 suspects in the last two weeks in a low income area of Nairobi.
+The internal affairs unit will put the police on a “trajectory of reforms,” Internal Security Cabinet Secretary Fred Matiangi said.
+The unit has been launched amid allegations by human rights groups and the public that police killed 22 suspects in the last two weeks in a low-income area of Nairobi.

-Rights groups have for years claimed that the police force has widespread corruption and carries out abuses.
+Rights groups have for years claimed that Kenya’s police force is riddled with corruption and carries out abuses.

 Most Read Nation & World Stories